 Section 17: What’s Really Going On?
 What do I need to know?

 Are you worried you might lose Section 17 services because of the recent changes?
+Have you gotten a notice that you are no longer eligible for Section 17 services?
 This guide answers some common questions and explains the changes to Section 17 eligibility.

 What has changed about Section 17?